 Once you complete your Pre-Candidate Questionnaire, our system will send you an automated email reply to verify we have received it.
 Those Pre-Candidates who will be granted candidate status will receive an email and Candidate Kit Instructions online.

 To be eligible to accept an offer of appointment to the Academy, you must be nominated by a legally authorized nominating entity.
 The process of securing a nomination is competitive and lengthy.
 It is recommended that you begin applying for a nomination at the same time that you are completing your Pre-Candidate Questionnaire.

 Read more about Nominations to determine the categories for which you are eligible, then contact the appropriate nominating authority to make your request.
 You should request a nomination in all categories for which you are eligible, and do so as early as possible.

-Most congressional offices begin accepting nomination requests on September 1 and require that requests be initiated before October 31.
-We recommend you make your request by September 30.
+Begin your nomination application as soon as possible.
+The deadlines of your nominating sources vary and could be as soon as early September.
 Regardless of when you initiate the process, your nomination must be received by the Academy no later than January 31.

 DEADLINE: Check Your Portal

 In the Pre-Candidate phase, you self-reported your grade point average and class rank.
 Now, in the Candidate phase you will request official transcripts from your school to verify your past academic record.